CDCgov/cfa-ngm-widget/docs/linear_algebra.md

 NGMs are square matrices with non-negative entries.
 By the [Perron-Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem), these matrices have these properties:

 1. There is a _dominant eigenvalue_, which is a real, non-negative eigenvalue that is greater than or equal to the absolute value of any other eigenvalue (i.e., is equal to the spectral radius).
-2. The eigenvector corresponding to the dominant eigenvalue, called the _dominant eigenvector_, is non-negative (i.e., does not have a mix of positive and negative entries).
+2. The eigenvector (or one of the eigenvectors) corresponding to the dominant eigenvalue, called the _dominant eigenvector_, is non-negative (i.e., does not have a mix of positive and negative entries).

 NGMs can furthermore be _irreducible_, meaning that there is a way for an infection in any subpopulation to eventually cause an infection in every other subpopulation.
 (This is a sensible requirement for our analyses.
 If there were separate "blocks" of subpopulations that were epidemiologically independent, we could model them in separate NGMs.)
 All positive matrices (i.e., with no zeros) are irreducible.